Tuesday to Sunday from 10:00 am to 6:00 pm

 Today at MAD

-There are docent tours at 11:30 am and 3:00 pm.
+There are docent tours at 11:30 am, 3:00 pm and 6:30.
+Click here for daily schedule.
 Docent tours are free with admission and meet in the lobby.